SilvestriStefano/SilvestriStefano.github.io/src/dev/dev.md

 In mid September 2021 I enrolled in a 14(+3)-weeks bootcamp [EPICODE School](https://epicode.com) to learn about Full Stack development.

-Currently, I am a software developer at [O-LAB](https://olab-studio.com) and I work as a sub-contractor with [SAS Italy](https://www.sas.com/it_it/home.html).
+Currently, I am a software developer at [O-LAB](https://olab-studio.com) and I work as a solutions consultant with [SAS Italy](https://www.sas.com/it_it/home.html).

 ***More info to come soon...
 I hope...***